1977 Tamil Nadu Legislative Assembly election: Death of Kamaraj and Rajaji

 Kamaraj, leader of Indian National Congress (Organisation), who remarked in 1972, "Randu Katchigalum Orey Kuttaiyil Oorina Mattaigal (both parties, the DMK and the AIADMK, are like fronds dipped in the same bog or tarred by the same brush)." died in 1975.
 Indian National Congress (Indira) faction could not establish a foothold in Tamil Nadu until his death.
-After his death, Indian National Congress (Organisation) lost its identity as a party, and a large number of its members led by G. K. Moopanar merged with Indira Congress.
+After his death, Indian National Congress (Organisation) lost its identity as a party amid internal turmoil, and a large number of its members led by G. K. Moopanar merged with Indira Congress.
 The remaining chose not to join with Dravida Munnetra Kazhagam, but rather joined the Janata Party and later remained largely uncommitted.
 Swatantra Party lost much of its power after the death of C. Rajagopalachari in 1972 and did not contest the election.
 Most of its members joined the newly formed Janata Party.

 Coalitions

 This election was a four cornered contest.
 The AIADMK allied itself with the Communist Party of India (Marxist), while INC(I) and Communist Party of India (CPI) contested as allies.
 The DMK and Janata Party (JNP) contested the elections alone.
+The previously held 1977 Lok sabha election results in march, in which Communist Party of India (Marxist) failed to win a seat, strained its ties with DMK, following which MGR swiftly initiated talks that led to an alliance between the CPI(M) and AIADMK.
 The AIADMK did not field any candidate in the Usilampatti Constituency in support of the Forward Bloc leader P.K.
 Mookiah Thevar.
 Similarly the AIADMK also supported the Indian Union Muslim League (IUML) candidate M. Abdul Latheef in the Vaniyambadi Constituency.
 In the parliamentary elections that occurred just three months prior to this elections, there had been two major alliances – the AIADMK led AIADMK-INC-CPI coalition and the DMK led DMK-NCO-JNP-CPM coalition.
 But in the months that followed the parliamentary election, these coalitions fell apart.

+During this election, a symbol allotment error in the Dharapuram Assembly constituency resulted in the “Two Leaves” symbol of the AIADMK being allotted by the Election Commission of India to an independent rebel candidate Ayyachamy who had earlier been announced by the party but later withdrawn.
+Despite an appeal from MGR to support his revised nominee Alangiyam A. K. Balakrishnan contesting under the “Lion” symbol, voters elected the independent candidate, highlighting the symbol’s popularity.

+At the last minute, DMK president Karunanidhi announced his willingness to reach an understanding with the Janata Party and the Congress to oppose MGR in Aruppukkottai Assembly constituency by withdrawing his party’s candidate in favour of a winnable nominee, but the arrangement did not materialise, as Janata leader P. Ramachandran declined to comment and Congress state president G. K. Moopanar rejected the proposal.